A Developmentally-Inspired Examination of Shape versus Texture Bias in Machines: Methods

-\textbf{Models.} We measured shape bias for one convolutional neural network architecture, \textbf{ResNet-50} \cite{he2016deep}, and one vision transformer architecture, \textbf{ViT-B/16} \cite{dosovitskiy2021image}, across a wide range of learning objectives.
+\textbf{Models.} We measured shape bias for a variety of models with different architectures, types of supervision, and training data.
+This included a \textbf{ResNet-50} convolutional network \cite{he2016deep} and a \textbf{ViT-B/16} vision transformer \cite{dosovitskiy2021image}.
 As a baseline, we first ran all experiments with 10 randomly-initialized ResNet-50s and ViT-B/16s then computed the average shape bias for each across all 10 models.
 These models are referred to as \textbf{random ResNet-50} and \textbf{random ViT-B/16} respectively.
 We also tested supervised variants of ResNet-50 and ViT-B/16 that were pre-trained on ImageNet \cite{deng2009imagenet}, as well as a self-supervised ResNet-50 trained via \textbf{DINO} \cite{caron2021emerging}, that did not require labels during pre-training.

 We also included \textbf{CLIP ViT-B/16} \cite{radford2021learning}, which was pre-trained on a dataset of 400 million image-caption pairs via contrastive learning, and was recently been shown to be most comparable to human vision on a range of benchmarks \cite{geirhos2021partial}.
 Finally, we tested \textbf{SAYCam-S} model \cite{orhan2020self}, which uses a different convolutional neural network (ResNeXt-50, \shortciteNP{xie2017aggregated}) and was trained using a self-supervised objective on a longitudinal egocentric dataset of headcam footage filmed from the perspective of one child sampled regularly from the age of 6 months to 32 months.
-We included this final model because the footage is recorded during the developmental period and in the typical environment that English-speaking children tend to acquire a shape bias (although this model doesn't get the labeled supervision thought to be important in acquiring the shape bias, \citeNP{smith2002object, gershkoff2004shape}).
+We included this final model because the footage is recorded during the developmental period and in the typical environment that English-speaking children tend to acquire a shape bias (although this model does not receive the kind of labeled supervision thought to be important in acquiring the shape bias, \citeNP{smith2002object, gershkoff2004shape}).